Bulldog exercise & Fitness Guide

 How much exercise does a Bulldog need?
 Activity recommendations for this medium low-energy non-sporting breed.

-With a typical weight of 40-50 lbs and lifespan of 8-10 yrs, the Bulldog requires thoughtful care tailored to their specific breed characteristics.
+40-50 lbs adult size, 8-10 yrs life expectancy — and the Bulldog has a health and temperament footprint that is worth reading on its own terms.
 Living with a Bulldog means adapting to a low-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Genetic Health Considerations: The Bulldog breed has documented susceptibility to brachycephalic syndrome, hip dysplasia, skin infections.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.